goodness care logo

 Real-time Tracking with RFID and IoT

 Integrating Radio-Frequency Identification (RFID) and the Internet of Things (IoT) marks a paradigm shift in supply chain visibility.
 RFID tags attached to pharmaceutical shipments enable real-time tracking throughout the distribution process.
-This not only minimizes errors associated with manual tracking but also provides a granular view of the movement of products from the manufacturer’s facility to the final point of care.
-IoT devices embedded in packaging or storage units facilitate continuous monitoring of factors such as temperature, ensuring that sensitive medications remain within specified parameters.
+This minimizes errors associated with manual tracking and provides a granular view of the movement of products from the manufacturer’s facility to the final point of care.

 Enhanced Operational Efficiency